 Step 2: Assess And Choose Sources

-As you will not be able to read everything published on the topic, you will need to prioritize which sources are most relevant to your questions.
-Make sure the sources you utilize are reliable whenever you read any important studies or ideas of your subject/topic.
+As you will not be able to read everything published on the topic, you will need to prioritise which sources are most relevant to your questions.
+Ensure that your sources are reliable whenever you read critical studies or ideas on your subject/topic.

-When you open a research paper, you will be able to see the number of times a research paper has been cited.
-A high citation count suggests that the work has had a significant influence in the field.
+When you open a research paper, you can see how many times someone has cited it.
+A high citation count suggests that the work has significantly influenced the field.
 You should consider those papers for the literature review of your research paper.

-Depending on your topic and field, the extent of your evaluation will vary: In the sciences, you normally just look at contemporary literature, but in the humanities, you could go back over a long period of time (for example, to see how a piece of art evolved over time).
+Depending on your topic and field, the extent of your evaluation will vary: In the sciences, you usually look at contemporary literature, but in the humanities, you could go back over a long period (for example, to see how a piece of art evolved).

 Make A List of Your Sources And Make A Note of Them

 As you read, you should begin writing.
-Make notes that you may include into the content of your literature study later.
-It's vital to keep track of your sources and credit them in order to avoid plagiarism.
+Make notes that you may include in the content of your literature study later.
+It's vital to keep track of your sources and credit them to avoid plagiarism.

-Making an annotated bibliography, in which you collect complete citation information and write a paragraph summarizing and analyzing each source, might be beneficial.
-This aids in remembering what you've read and saves you time later on.
+Making an annotated bibliography, in which you collect complete citation information and write a paragraph summarising and analysing each source, might be beneficial—this aids in remembering what you've read and saves you time later.